 BUYING A HOUSE You may feel it's time to enter the housing market or wish to sell your home in your losing locality and purchase in the gaining locality.
 Assistance for home purchase may be available through: - The Defence Home Ownership Assistance Scheme pays a monthly subsidy on a member's home loan interest.
 The scheme is administered by the Department of Veterans' Affairs, for details see dhoas.gov.au. - The Home Purchase or Sale Expenses Allowance reimburses reasonable buying and selling costs.
-For details see the Pay and Conditions Manual. pay-conditions.defence.gov.au/pacman/ chapter-7/part-3.
+For details see the Pay and Conditions Manual, pay-conditions.defence.gov.au/pacman/ chapter-7/part-3.
 Note that a decision to purchase your own home in your new locality does not need to be made before you proceed on posting, you can decide at any time during your posting.
 However, if you are in RA accommodation, you will need to consider the penalties in your lease for early termination.
 MORE INFORMATION For information on all accommodation options, application forms and to access Online Services, visit DHA's website, dha.gov.au.
 At times, finding the right housing solution can be challenging.
 The Directorate of Relocations and Housing is responsible for the provision and delivery of quality housing and related services to ADF members under national contracts and in accordance with Defence Policy.
-If you require additional support please email DRH.DRHM@ defence.gov.au with your enquiry and your local Defence Relocation Manager will be in touch.
-POSTING CONNECT PostingConnect provides direct access to posting services including Toll and DHA from any device.
-PostingConnect allows members and their families to navigate the many aspects of a positing within one application.
-See defence. gov.au/postingconnect for more information.
+If you require additional support please email DRH.DRHM@defence.gov.au with your enquiry and your local Defence Relocation Manager will be in touch.
+POSTING CONNECT services, including Toll and DHA, and is accessible from any device.
+It allows members and their families to navigate the many aspects of a positing within one application.
+See defence.gov.au/ postingconnect for more information.
+HEALTH MATTERS There are a number of services to help manage your family's health in a new posting.